Marlborough Pinot Noir 2007

 Downloadable Tasting Notes

-The fruit was picked with an excellent balance of sugar and acid and very good tannin maturity at 24.2-24.7 Brix.
-The whole bunches were de-stemmed to open fermenters.
+The whole bunches were de-stemmed and fed by gravity to open fermenters.
 Each vineyard parcel of grapes is kept separate.
 The wines were cool soaked for 7- 10 days prior to fermentation.
 Alcoholic fermentation was with natural indigenous yeast and was very rapid and warm.
-Following fermentation the wine was macerated on skins for up to three weeks with careful assessment of tannin and fruit development.
-The wine was pressed off, free run and pressings kept separate then settled for 48 hours before being filled to French Oak barrels.
-25% new.
+Following fermentation the wine was macerated warm on skins for up to three weeks with careful assessment of tannin and fruit development.
+The wine was pressed off, free run and pressings kept separate then settled for 48 hours before being filled to French Oak barrels,25% new.
 The wine was aged in barrel for 12 months where it underwent a natural malo-lactic ferment in spring.
 The wine was racked once and fined with a light egg white fining to help clarify, prior to bottling

 |Residual grape sugar|

 A complex, silky wine that shows intense dry musky rose like perfume combined with black cherry fruit, earth and spice.
 The wine is full flavoured with nice fatness in the mid palate and fine grained tannins with a long finish of earthy savouryness.
 Enjoy with pan fried duck breast on sage infused risotto.